pavvann/vouch/README.md

    node -e "console.log(require('crypto').randomBytes(32).toString('base64'))"
    ```
    Copy the output and paste it as the value for `NEXTAUTH_SECRET` in your `.env` file.

+   For `BLOB_READ_WRITE_TOKEN`:
+   - Go to your Vercel dashboard → Storage → Create Blob Store
+   - Copy the token and add it to your `.env` file
+   - For local development, you can use a dummy token (uploads won't work locally)

 3. Generate Prisma client and push schema:
 ```bash